alangunning/doc-ai-analysis-starter/README.md

 set a comma-separated list in the `OUTPUT_FORMATS` environment variable so the script and the convert workflow default to those formats (e.g., `OUTPUT_FORMATS=markdown,html`).
-The underlying library is wrapped by `docai.converter` so you can swap engines without changing calling code.
+The underlying library is wrapped by `doc_analysis_ai_starter.converter` so you can swap engines without changing calling code.

 ### `validate.py`